Why did I create My Florida Child Support Calculator?

 I often hear from potential clients after they have appeared in court and had their child support calculated.
-After doing some online research, they went to the hearing without a lawyer.
+After doing some online research and reviewing the child support guidelines, they went to the hearing without a lawyer.
 They thought they had a rough estimate of the child support they would be ordered to pay.
 However, the Florida Child Support Calculator that the Courts use to calculate child support is not even remotely similar to the online calculators.
 The most common reasons for the difference in child support amounts are:

 - The number of nights that each parent spends with their child(ren) is not considered in many online calculators.
 If you are going to be paying child support and you will have your child(ren) for more than 73 nights per year, then the number of nights is a very important factor in the child support calculation.
 Simply, if you are the minority time sharing parent, then the more nights you spend with your child(ren), the lower your child support will be.
 If you are the majority time sharing parent, then the more nights you have your child(ren), the more you can expect to receive in child support.